 • Have evidence of your employing company, and, if possible, where you are paid from, unless it is a U.S. source.
 Officials want to see foreign entity to your home account.

-• Study visa rules and regulations so you know where you stand; see the Visitor Visa page on the U.S. Department of State website, and the visa requirements page of the Customs & Border Protection website.
+• Study visa rules and regulations so you know where you stand; see the U.S. Visa page on the U.S. Department of State website, and the visa requirements page of the Customs & Border Protection website.

 • If you’re arriving for an extensive yard period, it also helps to have a letter from the yard indicating the length of time and work to be carried out.

 • Come in on a B2 and look for work or get hired.
 If you do find a job, you must leave and return on a relevant B1 visa.